 Penalty: $300.

 38A.
-Speed restrictions — vessels
+Speed restrictions for vessels

 (1) The Authority may, by notice published in the Gazette, limit the speed of any specified class or classes of vessel in any area of the waters of the Island defined in the notice.